nixworks/public/news/2016/06/24/README.md

 ##### Volkswagen emissions scandal
 ### [South Korea issues an arrest warrant for a Korean-based Volkswagen AG executive in relation to the emissions scandal. ](/news/2016/06/24/south-korea-issues-an-arrest-warrant-for-a-korean-based-volkswagen-ag-executive-in-relation-to-the-emissions-scandal.md)
-_Context: Volkswagen emissions scandal, Korean Peninsula, South Korea, Volkswagen AG_
+_Context: Korean Peninsula, Volkswagen emissions scandal, South Korea, Volkswagen AG_

 ##### Drug crackdown
 ### [More than 50 people accused of dealing in illegal drugs have been murdered in the Philippines within a month after incoming president Rodrigo Duterte called for more extrajudicial killings against suspected criminals. ](/news/2016/06/24/more-than-50-people-accused-of-dealing-in-illegal-drugs-have-been-murdered-in-the-philippines-within-a-month-after-incoming-president-rodrig.md)
-_Context: illegal drugs, drug crackdown, Rodrigo Duterte, extrajudicial killings_
+_Context: illegal drugs, extrajudicial killings, drug crackdown, Rodrigo Duterte_

 ##### European Union membership referendum
 ### [The United Kingdom votes, 52% to 48%, to leave the European Union.
 Prime Minister David Cameron, who called the referendum three years ago, announces his resignation indicating he will leave office by October. ](/news/2016/06/24/the-united-kingdom-votes-52-to-48-to-leave-the-european-union-prime-minister-david-cameron-who-called-the-referendum-three-years-ago.md)